 We plan to recruit participants through email invitations.
 An invitation will be sent out first to 120 people (20 per group) with a goal of obtaining 60 total responses (10 per group).
 (Contact scripts are included in Attachment A.) We expect that the response rates will vary drastically between groups; for example, academics that use NCSES data probably will be very likely to respond, while casual information seekers probably will be less likely to respond.
 Since this is an exploratory activity, there is no prior work from which to infer exact response rates.
 After two weeks, up to an additional 280 people may be invited from participant groups that did not attain the goal of 10 responses.
 Exact number will be based on response rates from the first wave.

 No personal or sensitive information will be collected.
-The software will be set to record if a token has been used but will not save the token as part of the response record, making the responses anonymous.
+Since this is a targeted survey, the names of respondents will be known.
+The survey software will keep track if an invitee has responded or not so that reminders will only be sent to those who did not respond.
+Invitee names and respondent names will be kept confidential (e.g., invitees’ and respondents’ names will not be published.)
+However, the software will be set to not save the token as part of the response record, making the responses anonymous.

 Burden Information